kedacore/keda-docs/content/docs/2.0/scalers/azure-log-analytics.md

 - `clientSecret`: Password from your Azure AD Application/service principal.
 - `workspaceId`: Your Log Analytics workspace id.
 Follow [this](https://docs.microsoft.com/en-us/cli/azure/monitor/log-analytics/workspace?view=azure-cli-latest#az-monitor-log-analytics-workspace-list) link to get your Log Analytics workspace id.

+**Managed identity based authentication:**

+You can use managed identity to request access token for Log Analytics API.
+The advantage of this approach is that there is no need to store secrets in Kubernetes.
+Read [more](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) about managed identities in Azure Kubernetes Service.

 ### Example

+#### Service Principal based authentication

 ```yaml
 apiVersion: v1